Holographic time-dependent entanglement entropy in $p$-brane gas geometries

 In the standard cosmology \cite{Kinney:2009vz,Baumann2018}, one can obtain various expanding universes relying on the involved matter.
 Although an AdS space easily realizes the eternal inflation at the boundary, it is not easy to find the dual bulk geometry of universes expanding by a power-law.
 In order to realize the standard Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) cosmology holographically, we need to take into account another holographic model called the braneworld model (or Randall-Sundrum model) \cite{Israel:1966rt,Randall:1999ee,Randall:1999vf,Chamblin:1999ya,Dvali:1998pa,Park:2000ga,Park:2020jio}.
-The braneworld model describes two AdS bulk geometries bordered by a one-dimensional lower hypersurface which we call a braneworld.
-Depending on the cosmological constants of two bulk geometries and the tension of the brane, the brane moves in the radial direction perpendicular to the brane worldvolume.
-In string theory, the gauge fields and their supersymmetric partners live in the brane and can be identified with the open string's fluctuations.
+The braneworld model is described by two AdS bulk geometries bordering at a one-dimensional lower hypersurface which we call a braneworld.
+Depending on the cosmological constants of two bulk geometries and the tension of the braneworld, the braneworld moves in the radial direction perpendicular to the brane's worldvolume.
+In string theory, gauge fields and their supersymmetric partners live in the braneworld and then are identified with the open string's fluctuations.
 On the other hand, the graviton is described by a closed string that lives in the ten-dimensional bulk space.
-In the braneworld model, the brane has a delta-function potential corresponding to the tension.
-This delta-function potential makes a zero-mode of graviton confined at the brane.
-As a consequence, all fundamental particles we detect in nature naturally appear in the brane.
-Due to this reason, we can identify the brane with the universe we live in.
-Furthermore, the braneworld model enables us to investigate the cosmological evolution of the universe holographically.
-The expansion of the universe in the standard cosmology is described by the Einstein equation with the FLRW metric, while the cosmology of the braneworld is described in a different way.
-The time-dependent geometry of the braneworld is governed by the junction equation, instead of the Einstein equation, which determines the radial motion of the brane in the bulk geometry \cite{Randall:1999vf,Park:2000ga,Park:2020jio}.
+In the braneworld model, the brane has a delta-function potential which makes a zero-mode of graviton confined at the brane.
+As a consequence, all fundamental particles we detect in nature live in the braneworld.
+Due to this reason, we can identify the braneworld with the universe we live in.
+Interestingly, the braneworld model enables us to investigate the cosmological evolution of the universe holographically.
+It is worth noting that in the braneworld model the expansion of the universe is described by the junction equation, instead of the Einstein equation, which determines the radial motion of the braneworld in the bulk \cite{Randall:1999vf,Park:2000ga,Park:2020jio}.